Compiler-compiler: History

 Roger Rutman of AC Delco developed and implemented LOGIK, a language for logical design simulation, on the IBM 7090 in January 1964.
 This compiler used an algorithm that produced efficient code for Boolean expressions.

 Another paper in the 1964 ACM proceedings describes Meta III, developed by Schneider and Johnson at UCLA for the IBM 7090.
 Meta III represents an attempt to produce efficient machine code, for a large class of languages.
 Meta III was implemented completely in assembly language.
 Two compilers were written in Meta III, CODOL, a compiler-writing demonstration compiler, and PUREGOL, a dialect of ALGOL 60.
 (It was pure gall to call it ALGOL).

-Late in 1964, Lee Schmidt bootstrapped the metacompiler EQGEN, from the PDP-l to the Beckman 420.
+Late in 1964, Lee Schmidt bootstrapped the metacompiler EQGEN, from the PDP-1 to the Beckman 420.
 EQGEN was a logic equation generating language.

 In 1964, System Development Corporation began a major effort in the development of metacompilers.
 This effort includes powerful metacompilers, Bookl, and Book2 written in Lisp which have extensive tree-searching and backup ability.
 An outgrowth of one of the Q-32 systems at SDC is Meta 5.
 The Meta 5 system incorporates backup of the input stream and enough other facilities to parse any context-sensitive language.
 This system was successfully released to a wide number of users and had many string-manipulation applications other than compiling.
 It has many elaborate push-down stacks, attribute setting and testing facilities, and output mechanisms.
 That Meta 5 successfully translates JOVIAL programs to PL/I programs demonstrates its power and flexibility.

 Robert McClure at Texas Instruments invented a compiler-compiler called TMG (presented in 1965).
 TMG was used to create early compilers for programming languages like B, PL/I and ALTRAN.
 Together with metacompiler of Val Schorre, it was an early inspiration for the last chapter of Donald Knuth's The Art of Computer Programming.

 The LOT system was developed during 1966 at Stanford Research Institute and was modeled very closely after Meta II.
 It had new special-purpose constructs allowing it to generate a compiler which could in turn, compile a subset of PL/I. This system had extensive statistic-gathering facilities and was used to study the characteristics of top-down analysis.